 - The income can increase with inflation.

 - It provides a higher income payout the longer you wait before starting the income.

 The differences between Social Security and annuities are:

 - Annuity income can be paid over a fixed period of time.
 Social Security can not.

 - Annuity owners have more control over how much income they can generate.
-There is no control with Social Security.
+There is no control over Social Security.

 - The death benefit from an annuity can be in a lump sum, a series of payments, or a spousal continuance.
 Social Security provides a series of payments only.

 - Annuities can help pay for long-term care expenses.
 Social Security can not.

 Social Security Benefits For A Spouse

 Married couples are faced with more Social Security options than a single person.
 In addition to being entitled to their benefit, a spouse can also take a spousal benefit based on their spouse’s work record.
 With limited exceptions, the general rule is that the spouse is entitled to either their benefit or their spousal benefit, whichever is greater.

 Let’s look at how the spousal benefit is calculated.

 The baseline spousal benefit is 50% of your spouse’s Social Security benefit that they would receive at full retirement age or FRA.
-You must be 62 years old to claim a spousal benefit, you need to be at least 62 years old, and your spouse needs to have claimed their benefit.
+You must be 62 years old to claim a spousal benefit, and your spouse must have claimed their benefit.

 It’s important to note that your spousal benefit can be reduced if you take it before your FRA but cannot be increased due to delaying your claim past your FRA.